It's a staple of teen dramas: the Alpha Bitch

 .
 Either he gives a Rousing Speech

-, or some Deus ex Machina
+, the expected winner squanders his initial advantage, or some Deus ex Machina

 Please, no real life examples.